fschwiet/AdjacentTests/ReadMe.md

 Anyhow, you can see Foo.cs and FooTests.cs live next to each other in the same folder.
 Nice and easy.

+Well, while worth it overall, our developer environment may not know what to do with this.
+So I also wanted to use this repository to document issues using rider in such a situation.
+I don't know if Visual Studio fairs better or worse as I haven't tried it.

 ## Setup

 The configuration is achieved in the csproj files.
 We exclude test files from the library project and then import them into the test project.
 I also change the root namespace of the test project to match the targetted Library, this is optional.
 Either way the test files placed in Library project's folder would want to use the same namespaces as the Library code.